reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 #### Generic Type
 One of our requirements is that each email has to be in a format `<name>@<company>.com`.
-If we use type annotations, we can do it easy:
+If we use type annotations, we can do it easily:
 ```java
 List<@Email String> emails;
 ```
 This is a definition of a list of email addresses.
 We use `@Email` annotation that ensures that every record inside this list is in the desired format.

-For more information about type annotations please refer to [the oracle page.](https://docs.oracle.com/javase/tutorial/java/annotations/type_annotations.html)
+For more information about type annotations please refer to the [docs](https://docs.oracle.com/javase/tutorial/java/annotations/type_annotations.html).

 ### Repeating Annotations
 #### Creating a Repeating Annotation